patrick-deschambault/SFML/README.md

 # SFML
-This folder contains projects mae by SFML
+This folder contains projects made by SFML